Excise, Gaming and Conservation Officers' Retirement Fund Handbook

-When you retire, you will be taxed on all of your benefit payments when they are received, except a portion attributable to your "tax basis" (the amount of your four percent (4%) member contributions that you were taxed on when the contributions were paid to the plan).
-A portion of your non-taxable amount will be recovered from each benefit payment over a pre-determined number of payments based on your age at the time your benefits start.
-This schedule is set by Internal Revenue Service (IRS) regulations.
-Once all non-taxable amounts have been excluded from your benefit payments, one hundred percent (100%) of all remaining benefit payments will be included as taxable income.
-The plan will report to you each year on a form 1099-R the taxable and non-taxable (if any) portion of your benefits.
+When you retire, you will be taxed on all of your benefit payments.
+Your "tax basis" portion will not be taxed.
+The tax basis is the 4 percent member contribution that was taxed when the contribution was paid into the plan.
+Over a pre-decided number of payments, you will recover your non-taxable (tax basis) amount from each benefit payment.
+Your recovery amount is based on your age at the time your benefits start.
+The schedule for repayment is set by IRS regulations.
+After all the non-taxable amounts have been left out of your benefit payments, 100 percent of the remaining benefit payments will be included as taxable income.
+Each year, the plan will provide you with a 1099-R form to report the taxable and non-taxable (if any) portion of your benefits.
 Read more about tax basis, here.

-The plan is required to withhold income taxes on distributions.
-It is also required to withhold taxes on monthly payments unless you elect not to have taxes withheld.
-When applying for the benefits, make sure you complete the tax withholding forms when you apply for benefits.
+The plan is required to withhold income taxes on distributions and monthly payments.
+You may elect not to have taxes withheld.
+Remember to complete the tax withholding forms when you apply for benefits.

-CAUTION: You should consult the trustee of your qualified plan or IRA or your professional tax advisor if you need further information regarding the taxes on your distribution.
+CAUTION: You should talk to the trustee of your qualified plan or IRA or your professional tax advisor if you need more information about the taxes on your distribution.

-Appeals of the State Excise and Conservation Plan initial determination will be heard by an Administrative Law Judge in compliance with the Indiana Administrative Orders and Procedures Act IC 4-21.5.
+Appeals of the plan's initial determination will be heard by an Administrative Law Judge in compliance with the Indiana Administrative Orders and Procedures Act IC 4-21.5.

-You must have standing as a party or a right to intervention to request administrative review.
-The steps of administrative review are http://www.in.gov/inprs/adminreview.htm.
+To request administrative review, you must have rights as a party or a right to intervene.
+The steps of administrative review are here.